 - categories of sources of personal information;

-- categories of personal information that we have disclosed or shared with a third party for a business purpose;
+- categories of Personal Information that we have disclosed or shared with a third party for a business purpose or sold;

-California residents may make a Request to Know up to twice every 12 months.
 We will respond to verifiable requests received from California residents as required by law.

 - By email to InformationProtection@cartus.com